MJKWoolnough/ics/README.md

 }
 ```

-PropCategories defines the categories for a calendar component
+PropCategories defines the categories for a calendar component.

 #### type PropClass